CKGrafico/inversify-hooks/README.md

 }
 ```

+## How to test
+There are more examples of how to test in [inversify-props](https://github.com/ckgrafico/inversify-props#how-to-test)

 ## More examples
 There are more examples of how to use the container in services or other components in [inversify-props](https://github.com/ckgrafico/inversify-props#how-to-use)